insora Research Summary: Adaptive AI Assistant for SME Productivity

 3. Functional architecture

-The architecture maintains dynamic, searchable representations of organizational knowledge using vector embeddings and semantic search across multiple data types (documents, email, structured data, images, diagrams).
-It supports at‑scale retrieval over very large corpora while minimizing runtime context size sent to LLMs through statistical selection.
+The architecture maintains dynamic, searchable representations of organizational knowledge using vector embeddings and semantic search across multiple data types, including documents, email, structured data, images, and diagrams.
+It supports at-scale retrieval over very large corpora while minimizing runtime context size sent to LLMs through statistical selection.

 4. Adoption barriers and drivers

-Key drivers include innovation orientation, demonstrable efficiency gains, social proof/peer adoption, and strong trust signals (security certifications, encryption, auditability, explainability, and human control).
+Key drivers for adoption include innovation orientation, demonstrable efficiency gains, social proof through peer adoption, and strong trust signals such as security certifications, encryption, auditability, explainability, and human control mechanisms.

 5. Market segmentation and early adopters

-Segmentation integrated structural (industry, size, digital maturity) and behavioral factors (time valuation, AI readiness, implementation time).
-Early adopters are expected to experience acute pain points, possess higher technical/business acumen, tolerate uncertainty, and use the system intensively - enabling faster iteration cycles.
+Our segmentation integrated structural factors such as industry, size, and digital maturity with behavioral factors including time valuation, AI readiness, and implementation time.
+Early adopters are expected to experience acute pain points, possess higher technical and business acumen, tolerate uncertainty, and use the system intensively, enabling faster iteration cycles.

 6. Key quantitative findings